AaltoSciComp/scicomp-docs/scicomp/zen-of-scicomp.rst

 Are you aware of what what others have already figured out through their great effort?

+Choosing the right thing to build off of is not always easy, but you must

 * L0: reinvent everything yourself
 * L1: use some existing tools and libraries
 * L2: deep study of existing solutions and tools, reuse them when appropriate

+Resources:

+* I don't know where to refer you to right now.